schollz/howmanypeoplearearound/README.md

 2. `docker build -t howmanypeoplearearound .`  # that . at the end is important
 3. `docker run -it --net=host --name howmanypeoplearearound howmanypeoplearearound`

-NOTE: This is known to work on Ubuntu but *not* on Mac OS X.  Feedback on other platforms would be appreciated.
+NOTE: This Docker alternative is known to work on Ubuntu but *not* on Mac OS X.  Feedback on other platforms would be appreciated.

 ## Dependencies